matteobongio/Information-Retrieval-Notes/main.typ

   - Master machine
     - fault tolerant,
     - break construction of inverted index into parallel tasks and assign machines to them
+      - Parsers: reads one document at a time and outputs (term, doc) pairs, splits them into partitions
+      - Inverters: collects all (term, doc) pairs for one term partition \
+        sorts and writes posting list
     - transform term-partitioned index into document-partitioned index
       - *term-partitioned*: one maching handles a range of terms
       - *document-partitioned*: one machine handles a range od documents, each machine has its own inverted index
 ])

+#purplebox("Dynamic Indexing", [
+  - Maintain Big index
+  - new docs go to auxiliary index
+  - search both then merge
+  - bit vector to keep track of deletion
+  - periodically re-index and merge both indexes

+  *Issues:*
+  - poor performance merge
+])

+#bluebox("Logarithmic Merge", [
+  - maintain a series of indexes, each twice as large as the previous one
+  - keep smallest in memory
+  - when it gets full, write it to the next index on disk, if that s full, write to the next index

+  - Index construction:
+    $O(T log(T/n))$ instead of $O(t^2/n)$
+  - Query processing
+    $O(log(T/n))$ instead of $O(1)$
+])

+// #greenbox("heap's Law")

 #pinkbox("Zipf's Law", [
   Approximates the Frequency of the ith most used term